ie017/DataStructuresWorks/README.md

-# Data Structures Works\
+# Data Structures Works
 A data structure is a particular way storing and organizing data in a computer for efficient access and modification.
 Data structures are designed for a specific purpose.
 Examples include arrays, linked lists, and classes.\
-topics : \
+# topics :
   B tree\
   binary tree \
   Graph\
   Hash table\
   Matrix Chain Multiplication Dynamic Programming\
-  peaks in matrix\
+  peaks in matrix
-# Completion Requirements\
+# Completion Requirements
+### `Module 1`:
-Module 1: Propose an algorithm of searching for a key in a tree B of order n.\
+Propose an algorithm of searching for a key in a tree B of order n.
+### `Module 2`:
-Module 2: We give a text, the text is a sequence of sentences and a sentence is a sequence of words separated by (,.:;-)\
+We give a text, the text is a sequence of sentences and a sentence is a sequence of words separated by (,.:;-)\
-The words are possibly repeated and we want to display each word of the text with its frequency.\
+The words are possibly repeated and we want to display each word of the text with its frequency.
-### `Use binary tree`\
+### `Use binary tree`
-Question: how to display the words in alphabetical order?\
+Question: how to display the words in alphabetical order?
+### `Module 3`:
-Module3: Implement in C:\
+Implement in C:\
 • The DFS recursive path.\
 • The BFS recursive path.\
 Here, the treatment of vertices is the display.\